yuh137/medical_information_simulation/clientReactApp-SD/src/shared-theme/readme.md

 The theme for the whole website is set here.
+Light and dark mode